isabelarvelo/LongLoRA-Paper-Presentation/README.md

 </p>

-* Memory Requirements:
+* Memory Usage:
-	* Longer sequences require more GPU memory to store attention matrices and intermediate activations
+	* Storage of attention matrices
 	* This often exceeds the capacity of available hardware, especially for larger models
-* Overfitting and Generalization:
+* Model Quality:
 	* Models may overfit to specific long-context patterns seen during training
 	* Ensuring generalization to various types of long-context tasks is crucial